sachinthomas91/ask-your-data/README.md

-# Ask Your Data 🤖
+# Ask Your Data 🤖## 🚀 Key Features

+- 🧠 **Natural Language Understanding**: Ask questions about your data models in plain English
+- 📝 **Automatic SQL Generation**: Get ready-to-use SQL queries based on your questions
+- 🔍 **Smart Documentation Search**: Find relevant model information instantly
+- 💻 **100% Local Processing**: All AI processing runs on your machine using [Ollama](https://ollama.com/)
+- 🔒 **Privacy First**: No data leaves your environment
+- 📊 **Interactive Chat UI**: Clean, conversational interface for natural interaction
+- 🎯 **Direct Query Execution**: Execute generated SQL queries with automatic result pagination
+- 📥 **Export Results**: Download query results as CSV files
+- 🔎 **Model Explorer**: Easily browse referenced models and their relationships
+- 🐘 **Persistent PostgreSQL**: Direct connection to your data warehouse
-An intelligent data assistant that lets you interact with your data warehouse using natural language.
+- 🛠 **Flexible Setup**: Run locally or with Docker 🐳ligent data assistant that lets you interact with your data warehouse using natural language.
 Built on top of your `dbt` models, it allows you to:
 - Ask questions about your data models in plain English
 - Generate SQL queries automatically
 - Explore data relationships and documentation